LucioBenzor/LucioBenzor.github.io/_posts/2020-05-16-Enable-MFA-to-secure-guest-access.md

 Take a hard look at that last frame.
 We're granting access to the external user provided the pass an MFA prompt.
 We can be a little flexible here and say, toggle "require device to be marked compliant" additionally and as long as the device meets your compliance policy, they can access the resource.

 In a follow up post to this I'll show you using the Session pane with Conditional Access App Control through Microsoft's CASB, Microsoft Cloud App Security.

+# What MFA methods are available to my users?

+First, [here's the up-to-date list](https://docs.microsoft.com/en-us/azure/active-directory/authentication/concept-authentication-methods) the current authentications methods available to a company with Azure AD P1/P2